-The Royal Flying Doctor Service of Australia respects and acknowledges Aboriginal and Torres Strait Islander people as the first Australians, and is committed to improved health outcomes and access to health services for all Aboriginal and Torres Strait Islander Australians.
+The Royal Flying Doctor Service respects and acknowledges Aboriginal and Torres Strait Islander people as the first Australians, and is committed to improved health outcomes and access to health services for all Aboriginal and Torres Strait Islander Australians.

 We are proud to be working on the second RFDS Reconciliation Action Plan (RAP) for the years May 2018 - 2021 with a key focus on cultural safety.

 RFDS has cared for Aboriginal and Torres Strait Islander communities for decades.
 The new RAP continues our commitment to the Close the Gap campaign.

 The Royal Flying Doctor Service Reconciliation Action Plan supports new health career pathways for Aboriginal and Torres Strait Islander people and enhanced cultural safety of the RFDS workforce.

 The first RFDS RAP, which commenced in January 2016, saw the Flying Doctor across its seven million square kilometre service network undertake:

 Detailed collection and publication of Aboriginal and Torres Strait Islander patient health data to inform RFDS health service planning;

 Collection and publication of service satisfaction data from Aboriginal and Torres Strait Islander patients to inform the cultural responsiveness of RFDS services;

 Identification of promising Aboriginal and Torres Strait Islander health and aviation students for participation in a scholarship and mentoring scheme.

 As part of the RFDS RAP the Flying Doctors Research and Policy Unit are focused on finding solutions to disparities in health outcomes between Indigenous and non-Indigenous Australians.
 The report 'Providing Aeromedical care to Remote Indigenous Communities' was published in 2016 as part of this research.Research